lilya2148/lilya2148.github.io/On Writing/_posts/2025-05-28-jerry-notes.md

 # Notes:

 - ART is making order out of chaos.
 Taking two ideas, and putting them together in a different way.

+ART is making order out of chaos.
+Taking two ideas, and putting them together in a different way.

+1) Get things out of your way that is distracting...
+Bic pen + yellow legal pad pages x 10 days.
+All the episodes of Seinfield were written on legal paper.

+2) A delight a day, written by hand

 - Get things out of your way that is distracting...
 Bic pen + yellow legal pad pages x 10 days.
 All the episodes of Seinfield were written on legal paper.